cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 # An important consequence of this process

 {% epigraph "The machine learns what it observes in the data rather than what you (the human) might observe.
 If there are statistical associations in the training data, even if irrelevant to the task at hand, the machine will happily learn those instead of what you wanted it to learn."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 Thus, neural networks are not "learning" in the sense that we would understand the term.
 They are not learning higher-level concepts from the samples used to train them.
 They are extracting patterns from the data presented to them during training (and they assume that the labels are correct).
 That's all.

 Or, as Mitchell puts more eloquently:

 {% epigraph  "The phrase “barrier of meaning” perfectly captures an idea that has permeated this book: humans, in some deep and essential way, understand the situations they encounter, whereas no AI system yet possesses such understanding.
 While state-of-the-art AI systems have nearly equaled (and in some cases surpassed) humans on certain narrowly defined tasks, these systems all lack a grasp of the rich meanings humans bring to bear in perception, language, and reasoning.
 This lack of understanding is clearly revealed by the un-humanlike errors these systems can make; by their difficulties with abstracting and transferring what they have learned; by their lack of commonsense knowledge; ...
 The barrier of meaning between AI and human-level intelligence still stands today."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 Should we be concerned that deep learning is not "learning"?
 We should, if we don't understand what it implies for real-life applications.

-In the next sections we will explore how neural networks lack the grasp of "rich meanings we humans bring to bear in perception", illustrating it with some "un-humanlike errors these systems can make; by their difficulties with abstracting and transferring what they have learned; by their lack of commonsense knowledge".{% sidenote 'id' 'You can run the examples used in the text with the Jupyter notebook on [this GitHub repository](https://github.com/fau-masters-collected-works-cgarbin/machine-learning-but-not-understanding).
+In the next sections we will explore how neural networks lack the grasp of "rich meanings we humans bring to bear in perception", illustrating it with some "un-humanlike errors these systems can make; by their difficulties with abstracting and transferring what they have learned; by their lack of commonsense knowledge".{% sidenote '' 'You can run the examples used in the text with the Jupyter notebook on [this GitHub repository](https://github.com/fau-masters-collected-works-cgarbin/machine-learning-but-not-understanding).
 The examples use small pictures ro tun quickly on any computer.' %}

 # Telling squares and triangles apart

-We will see how a neural network trained to tell squares and triangles apart behaves.
+{% newthought 'We will see how a neural network' %} trained to tell squares and triangles apart behaves.

 For human beings, the pictures below show squares and triangles.
 Some are upright, some are rotated, some are in a light background, some are in a darker background.
 But they are all clearly either a square or a triangle in a frame.